singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 | Overcast | Hot         | Normal   | Weak   | Yes    |
 | Rain     | Mild        | High     | Strong | No     |
 ```

+The following data contains whether we played golf when the following weather conditions were present.

+Let's try to use Entropy and Gini index and try to create the first node for the Decision tree using them.

+## Using Entropy and Information Gain to create Decision tree nodes